 Like all architects, initially I was intrigued with the Big Shiny Object quality of this building – the cool diagrammatic parti expressed so clearly in the building form.
 I always tell my students that they have to start with an idea for a building – they can’t just start solving the functional problems and then try to insert an idea later.
 But this is what happens when you start with an idea, stay true to that pure idea, but forget to turn it into a building.
 An idea is important, but it must at least partially derive from addressing fundamental, inherent issues in the project.
 I’ve been very disappointed in the few DSR buildings I’ve seen (including the contemporary art museum in Boston).
 They have this very clear diagrammatic quality, but they don’t have any concern for the quality of spaces.
 They may not be as obviously terrible as Zaha Hadid buildings, as they are quieter and less jagged, with simpler spaces which seem modern and spare, until you realize that they are just not interesting or pleasant.
 I’m sure that if I saw the 1/64″ scale parti model of this building I would be very enthusiastic.
 I just don’t think they understood what had to be added when they blew it up to full size.

 Fortunately there is another art building nearby which is the antithesis of the McMurtry Building in every way.
 The Anderson Museum houses the contemporary art collection of the Anderson family, and it was designed by Ennead, the successor firm to James Stewart Polshek.
 The parti is simple, almost boring: a two-story box, with a grand stair in the middle, between which and the perimeter there are galleries (and some support spaces on the first floor).
-The exterior is a simple, well-proportioned modernist composition, which is so unassuming that I forgot to photograph it – which says a lot.
+The exterior is a simple, well-proportioned modernist composition, which is so unassuming that I forgot to photograph it, until we returned two years later.
 With the DSR building, I spent a lot of time wandering around the outside of it, getting different perspectives on the form, trying to figure out what it signified.
 The Ennead building clearly says that it is a typologically straightforward building, here’s the front door, come on in.

 The collection is great, reflecting a family’s continuing relationship with many of the most important postwar American artists, particularly those based in California (Diebenkorn, Thiebaud, Irwin, Guston, etc.) There is a nicely-proportioned lobby, with temporary exhibit galleries behind it, and a small library/lounge, where you can view an introductory video.
 It is an actual room, where scale and furniture placement were considered, and not a vague space littered with objects.